gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 Clarifications: Some implementation experiences has been gained that motivates additional clarifications on the specification.

- * Avoid unsecured message prior to DTLS handshake have completed.
+ * Avoid unsecured messages prior to DTLS handshake have completed.

  * Make clear that all messages are encrypted after DTLS handshake.